spike-imperial/FastLAS/sentence_chunking.md

 # Sentence Chunking Experiments

-This data is based on a sentence chunking dataset from:
+This experiment was based on a sentence chunking dataset from:

 >  Agirre, E.; Gonzalez Agirre, A.; Lopez-Gazpio, I.; Maritxalar, M.;
 >  Rigau Claramunt, G.; and Uria, L. 2016.
 Semeval-2016 task 2: